Rising Above the Rim: How Mental Training Can Help You Score Big in Basketball

 Unleash The Inner Player That You Truly Are

-The mind is now a massive factor in basketball at the elite level, just as important as flawless passes, intercepts, shooting and speed - because it controls everything you do on court.
+The mind is now an enormous factor in basketball at the elite level - every bit as important as flawless passes, intercepts, shooting and speed - because it controls everything you do on court.

-Basketball Players Who Perform Better Under Pressure are Mentally Tough.
-This Makes an Enormous Difference On Court.
+This is Why Basketball Players Who Perform Better Under Pressure are Mentally Tough.
+And it Makes a Massive Difference To Your Results On Court.

 When your mind is working for you, its all there, instinctively - belief, confidence, consistency, focus, and sharper on-court skills - brilliant passing, intercepts, shooting, intuitive rapid movement, anticipation, etc.

 This is where all the magic come from.
 Regardless of the position you play, what day it is, the venue you are at, the team you are playing - your subconscious controls it all.
 This is why looking into developing your mind skills is a massive new way to not only improve - but improve fast.

 There are times on court when you feel you simply cant do a thing wrong - everything works for you.
 This is when your mind has clicked into "The Zone" - the optimum mental state for basketball performance.

 When you are in the zone, everything on court flows instinctively - everything you try comes off, you feel like you "cannot miss".

 You become high voltage, pure electricity on court - transforming into the best possible version of yourself on court.
 In this mental state, the more pressure you are under, the better you become.
 You become a turbo-charged warrior on court, with explosive acceleration, unstoppable aggression, and often displaying levels of skill higher than any previous performances.

 This is a time when your movements become stronger, faster, more automatic, energized, creative, confident and accurate, often with automatic free throws, incredible block rate, and scoring on all opposing players, regardless of their size and athleticism.